Selfless Inclusions of C*-Algebras: Introduction

 We introduce and study a natural notion of \emph{selfless inclusions} of C*-probability spaces, extending \cite{robertselfless}.
 We call an inclusion of C*-probability spaces $B\subset (A,\rho)$ selfless if there exist a free ultrafilter $\omega$ and a C*-probability space $(C,\kappa)$, with $C\neq\C$, such that the first factor embedding $(B\subset A)\to (B*C\subset A*C)$ is existential (Definition \ref{def:ssinclusion}).
 Roughly put, while the notion of selfless C*-probability space asserts the existence of nontrivial elements in an ultrapower $A^\omega$ that are free from $A$ in a nondegenerate way, the notion of selfless inclusion additionally keeps track of a C*-subalgebra $B$ of $A$ from which these freely independent elements are sourced.

 If an inclusion $B\subset (A,\rho)$ is selfless, then all the intermediate C*-subalgebras $B\subset C\subset A$ are selfless.
-This gives a way of identifying selfless C*-algebras by realizing them as intermediate C*-subalgebras of a selfless inclusion.
+This gives a way to identify selfless C*-algebras by realizing them as intermediate C*-subalgebras of selfless inclusions.
 Note also that, since selfless C*-algebras are simple, every intermediate C*-subalgebra of a selfless inclusion is simple.
 Thus, selfless inclusions are C*-irreducible in the sense investigated by R{\o}rdam in \cite{RordamIrred}.

 We prove several results on selfless inclusions that closely parallel results from \cite{robertselfless} on selfless C*-probability spaces.
 We also show that some of Ozawa's methods from \cite{ozawa2025proximalityselflessnessgroupcalgebras} can be straightforwardly adapted to prove selflessness for purely infinite and for $\mathcal{Z}$-stable inclusions in the sense of Sarkowicz \cite{sarkowicz2025tensorially}; see Theorems \ref{thm: selfless-pi} and \ref{Z-stable selfless}.